strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ---
 title: Global Settings - Strapi User Guide
-description: Learn how you can manage the global settings of your Strapi application in the Admin UI.
+description: Instructions to manage the global settings of a Strapi application in the admin panel.
 ---

 # Managing global settings